sparkflows/sparkflows-docs/docs/installation-upgrading/running-spark-standalone.rst

 Need to Make configurations in spark

-- The following configurations have to be set appropriately.
+- The following configurations have to be set appropriately

   .. figure:: ../_assets/user-guide/spark_configuration_standalonespark.PNG
    :scale: 100%